girlsinc/me-and-my-money-edu/src/pages/course/money-messages/imagining-your-future/roadmap.md

 1. Experience the feeling of setting lofty goals, that it is possible to attain your dreams
 2. See the value of entering careers that will give you a lifestyle you choose as well as inner satisfaction.
-3. Not be limited by others ideas of who and what they should become.
+3. Not be limited by other's ideas of who and what you should become.

 ## Warm Up
 - How often do you think about the future?
 How does it feel?